tlongle/ceenth/README.md

 ## Features

+- Up-to-date design language, made using **XAML**
 - Polyphonic engine, which supports chording
-- Basic low-pass filter (Filter Cutoff + Q)
+- Basic low-pass filter (Filter cutoff + Q - which is at what Hz the filter applies to)
-- Attack and Release sliders
+- ADSR suite *(only attack and release for now)*
-- Basic effects for sound manipulation (Tremolo & Vibrato)
+- Basic effects for sound manipulation *(tremolo, vibrato, and more to be added soon)*
-- Preset support (comes with four factory presets)
+- Preset support *(comes with four factory presets)*
-- Waveform preview via a basic Oscilloscope
+- Waveform preview via a basic **Oscilloscope**
-- Basic support to play notes with your computer's keyboard

-### **To implement:**
+## To-do

-- MIDI support
+- *MIDI support - can be added via NAudio library*
-- More effects (like Reverb, completing the ADSR suite, etc...)
-- Design to be changed
+- *Finish effects suite - add a basic Reverb, and other effects*